-Director since company incorporation on the 25 November 2008.
-Member of Investment and Governance Committee.
+Director since company incorporation on 25 November 2008.
+Member of Investment, Governance Committee and the Public Policy Committee.

 David Kemp is a Vice-Chancellor's Fellow at the University of Melbourne.
 He is also a Fellow with the Australia and New Zealand School of Government, and Honorary Professorial Fellow with the Department of Political Science and with the Centre for Public Policy at the University of Melbourne.
 He was a Commonwealth Government Minister from 1996 to 2004 holding portfolios including Education, Training, Youth Affairs, Employment, Environment and Heritage.
 He is an independent consultant on government and public affairs.